-All balances on accounts or savings books, such as salary and pension accounts, other current accounts, fixed deposits, capital or overnight savings accounts denominated in Euro or the currency of an EEA Member State (= EU Member States and Iceland, Liechtenstein and Norway) are covered by the deposit guarantee.
-Credit balances in foreign currencies will be made in Euro at the event of occurrence of deposit guarantee case (Conversion rate is the exchange rate on the date of the hedge).
+All balances on accounts or savings books, such as salary and pension accounts, other current accounts, fixed deposits, capital or overnight savings accounts are covered by the deposit guarantee.
+Credit balances in foreign currencies will be made in Euro in the event of occurrence of deposit guarantee case (Conversion rate is the exchange rate on the date of the hedge).

 What about the Deposits of Minors?